 Kindergarten language arts lesson plans: Time4Learning’s kindergarten language arts curriculum includes 217 activities with the goal of helping kindergarteners make connections between letters and the sounds they represent as well as build vocabulary and basic sight word fluency.

-1st grade language arts lesson plans: Time4Learning’s 1st grade language arts curriculum is broken up into two parts: 392 language arts lessons and 334 language arts extensions.
+1st grade language arts lesson plans: Time4Learning’s 1st grade language arts curriculum consists of 392 language arts lessons.
+If your student is needing additional help, you may use our language arts extensions as a supplement to the language arts curriculum.
+The language arts extensions contains 334 lessons.
 At the end of this coursework, 1st grade students should be using phonics principles to decode words, discovering the main point and key ideas from a written text, and beginning to share information in writing as well as make simple edits to something they have written.

-3rd grade language arts lesson plans: Time4Learning’s 3rd grade language arts curriculum is broken up into two parts: 197 language arts lessons and 157 language arts extensions.
+3rd grade language arts lesson plans: Time4Learning’s 3rd grade language arts curriculum consists of 197 language arts lessons.
+If your student is needing additional help, you may use our language arts extensions as a supplement to the language arts curriculum.
+The language arts extensions contains 157 lessons.
 At the end of this coursework, 3rd grade students should become more independent readers with the ability to read chapter-length fiction books.
 They should also be able to develop their own point of view and opinion about written text as well as write with more structure by using transitions to connect their main points.

-4th grade language arts lesson plans: Time4Learning’s 4th grade language arts curriculum is broken up into two parts: 161 language arts lessons and 168 language arts extensions.
+4th grade language arts lesson plans: Time4Learning’s 4th grade language arts curriculum consists of 161 language arts lessons.
+If your student is needing additional help, you may use our language arts extensions as a supplement to the language arts curriculum.
+The language arts extensions contains 168 lessons.
 At the end of this coursework, 4th graders should be able to make connections between the text they read and their own lives by analyzing content.
 They will also start being able to decode the meaning of words from their context and go beyond writing facts to writing ideas, observations, and opinions.

-5th grade language arts lesson plans: Time4Learning’s 5th grade language arts curriculum is broken up into two parts: 159 language arts lessons and 210 language arts extensions.
+5th grade language arts lesson plans: Time4Learning’s 5th grade language arts curriculum consists of 159 language arts lessons.
+If your student is needing additional help, you may use our language arts extensions as a supplement to the language arts curriculum.
+The language arts extensions contains 210 lessons.
 At the end of this coursework students will be able to compare multiple perspectives on the same piece of text, gather information from multiple sources about a topic, and develop many different types of writing about a variety of topics.

 Welcome to Homeschooling Guide